 Fifth, contracts should be for a length greater than only one year.
-Given the potential administrative costs of an EEAASR procurement, and the operational costs for resource-providers, multi-year delivery contracts feature far more compelling economics-significantly increasing the likelihood of a "least cost" procurement.
+Given the potential administrative costs of an EEAASR procurement, and the operational costs for resource-providers, multi-year delivery contracts feature far more compelling economics-significantly increasing the likelihood of a "least cost" procurement compared to supply side options.
 Multi-year contracts also provide more value and certainty to the end users who produce the underlying reductions.